PostHog/posthog.com/contents/blog/product-market-fit-game.md

 To me, finding product-market fit is a bit like playing [snakes and ladders](https://en.wikipedia.org/wiki/Snakes_and_ladders).
 There are numerous traps, winning takes a little luck, and the only certainty is it's never a straight line to the finish.

-This guide is based on what I've learned at PostHog through 5 or 6 pivots, eventually finding product-market fit, growing revenue to $MM, and onboarding more than 20k customers.
+This guide is based on what I've learned as CEO of PostHog through 6 pivots, eventually finding product-market fit, growing revenue to $MM, and onboarding more than 20k customers.
 It also incorporates what we've seen from ~50 Y Combinator startups we've consulted with on this topic.

 ## The 5 levels of product-market fit